-The formative spaces are propitious scenarios for the potentiation of transgressive attitudes (HERNÁNDEZ, 1998), considering the volume and the content of the relations established in them, crossed by political and social pressures not always consistent with the demands of the students and the students and teachers.
+The formative spaces are scenarios conducive to the potentiation of transgressive attitudes (HERNÁNDEZ, 1998) in view of the volume and content of the relationships established in them, crossed by political and social pressures not always consistent with the demands of students and teachers.

-At university this is no different and the adoption of transgressive practices is an essential element of academic dynamics, whose production of knowledge requires investigative posture in the search for unusual methodologies and answers to questions, often still unsolved.
+In the university this is no different and the adoption of transgressive practices is an essential element of academic dynamics, whose production of knowledge requires investigative posture in the search for unusual methodologies and answers to questions, often still unsolved.
 In the case of public universities, besides the mentioned aspects, students, teachers, managers and servants have been living with pressures resulting from the spread of distorted ideas that seek to delegitimize their own history and deny their contributions.
-Immersed in environments that suffer from the consequences of the sharp budget decrease, the academic community continues to work in precarious infrastructure conditions, in which teachers unfold in fulfilling the intense workload while meeting the institutional demands of the most diverse instances.
+Immersed in environments that suffer from the consequences of a sharp budget decrease, the academic community continues to work in precarious infrastructure conditions in which teachers deploy themselves in fulfilling the intense workload while meeting the institutional requirements of the most diverse instances.

-In the specific case of undergraduate courses, these factors are added to the serious consequences of fragmented, discontinuous, inconsistent and often incoherent public policies that feed the social discredit of the teaching profession itself, causing the dropout of students enrolled in the undergraduate courses, disinterest for its completion and abandonment of the profession.
+In the specific case of undergraduate courses, these factors are added to the serious consequences of fragmented, discontinuous, inconsistent and often incoherent public policies that feed the social discrediting of the teaching profession itself, leading to the dropout of students enrolled in the undergraduate courses, disinterest in its conclusion and abandonment of the profession.